 Here’s the truth.
 I would rather share something with you that is actually achievable in the absence of a degree from the Culinary Institute.

 Certainly studying at Le Cordon Blue is a fantastic opportunity, but you really don’t need that if you’re making something for Book Club or to take to work for an afternoon Christmas party.

-The cake part of this recipe comes from Sally’s Baking Addiction.
-It’s so good, and I this is my favorite vanilla cake.
-I subbed out whole milk for buttermilk, and I used caster sugar instead of granulated sugar.
-I added the buttermilk at the end alternating the mixing with the dry ingredients, but those are the only changes I made.
-I also used my food scale and followed her recipe using grams.
+This is my favorite vanilla cake.
+I used buttermilk, and caster sugar instead of granulated sugar.
+I added the buttermilk at the end alternating the mixing with the dry ingredients, and I also used my food scale.
 Don’t fear the food scale!
 I have a post with video instructions you can read while you’re here.
 The frosting is my version of American Buttercream, and it’s absolutely delicious.

 Is it sweet?
 Yes.
 It’s frosting.
 It’s supposed to be sweet.

 Apologies in advance if that sounds a wee bit snarky.
 I’m just a little fatigued on people wanting piped decorations on their cakes and cupcakes who then proceed to complain about the amount of sugar in the frosting.
 The sugar is there to give the frosting it’s structure.
 Otherwise, it’s not going to hold the shape.
 I didn’t invent the physics of this, but I can tell you, it’s real.